serenita-org/vero/docs/docs/quick-start/setting_up_remote_signer.md

     nano .env
     ```

-    then edit the following lines as needed:
+    adjusting the following lines as needed:

     ```
     COMPOSE_FILE=vero-vc-only.yml:web3signer.yml

-    FEE_RECIPIENT=0xYourEthereumAddress # Replace with your own fee recipient NETWORK=the network to use, hoodi or mainnet WEB3SIGNER=true
+    FEE_RECIPIENT=0xYourEthereumAddress # Replace with your own fee recipient

+    NETWORK=the network to use, hoodi or mainnet

+    WEB3SIGNER=true

     CL_NODE=http://beacon-node:5052
     ```

-    Adjust the `CL_NODE` URL as needed – replace `beacon-node:5052` with
+    Adjust the `CL_NODE` URL as needed, replacing `beacon-node:5052` with
     the IP address or hostname and API port of the CL client you set up
     earlier.